Responsibility for equipment cleaning

 - Ancillary services

-Each individuals user of equipment is responsible for ensuring that the equipment is clean before using it on a patient.
+Each individual user of equipment is responsible for ensuring that the equipment is clean before using it on a patient.
 If the equipment is not identified as clean, it should be considered dirty.
 Dirty equipment must be properly cleaned before using it on a patient.

 Cleaning schedule for patient care equipment